nsnarender5511/go-opentelemety-implemetation/common/README.md

     ```

 **Explanation:**
-The `NewErrorHandler` creates a Fiber-compatible error handler.
-It intercepts errors returned from route handlers.
-If the error is an `errors.AppError` (or similar), it uses the structured information to create an appropriate JSON error response and logs the details.
-Otherwise, it treats it as a generic internal server error.
+-   `otelfiber.Middleware`: Instruments requests, adding trace information to the `context.Context`.
+-   `ContextLoggerMiddleware`: Clones the `baseLogger`, extracts trace/span IDs from the context (populated by the OTel middleware), adds them to the cloned logger's fields, and injects this *new* logger instance back into the context using `logging.NewContextWithLogger`.
+-   `RequestLogger`: Retrieves the logger *from the context* using `logging.LoggerFromContext` and logs request/response details.
+Because it runs *after* `ContextLoggerMiddleware`, the logger it gets includes trace IDs.
+-   `ErrorHandler`: Tries to get the logger from context first.
+If an error occurs very early (before context logger is set) or outside a request context, it uses the `baseLogger` provided during initialization.

 ---

 ### `telemetry`

 **Purpose:** Configures and manages OpenTelemetry instrumentation (tracing, metrics, logging).
-Provides accessors for obtaining Tracers and Meters.
+Provides accessors (`manager`) and common wrappers (`trace`, `metric`) for simplified instrumentation.

 **Usage:**